 "Absolutely a myth," McMorris says.
 It's true that some reactions to additives are similar to those caused by food allergies.
 Nitrates, for instance, can cause hives and itching.
 And red and yellow food coloring have been linked to anaphylaxis.

 The actual allergy triggers are the proteins in the food, McMorris says.
 Food additive intolerance is rare.
 Less than 1% of adults have it.

 Myth No. 4: Most serious reactions from a food allergy are caused by peanuts.

 Any food you're allergic to could cause a serious reaction, whether it's peanuts, tree nuts, milk, eggs, wheat, soy, fish, or shellfish.
 Those eight foods make up 90% of food allergies in the U.S. All of them have the potential to be life-threatening, McMorris says.

-Myth: I only need a blood test to diagnose a food allergy.
+Myth No. 5: You only need a blood test to diagnose a food allergy.

 Blood tests can sometimes be misleading.
 They may have a result called a "false positive."
 In other words, it says you're allergic when you're really not.
 How often does that happen?
 A whopping 50% to 75% of the time, McMorris says.